BMW 330e practicality & boot space

 Previous BMW 3 Series generations were known for being a bit tight in the back seats, especially compared to key rivals like the Audi A4 and Mercedes C-Class.

 The company has improved things with this latest generation, extending the wheelbase by 41mm in order to boost legroom in the back.
-It also says you'll fit three child seats side-by-side in the back (although only the outer two have ISOFIX mounting points).
+You'll now sit a couple of six-footers fairly comfortably even behind a tall driver, and BMW states you'll fit three child seats side-by-side in the back (although only the outer two have ISOFIX mounting points).